Dalit Christian

-The term Dalit Christian or Christian Dalit is used to describe those who have converted to Christianity from other forms of religion in the Indian subcontinent, and are still categorised as Dalits in Hindu, Christian, Muslim, and Sikh societies in South Asia.
-Hindu Dalits are sometimes referred to as Harijans.
-About 90 to 95% of Pakistani Christians are Dalits from the Chuhra caste and over 70% of Indian Christians are Scheduled Castes, categorised thus by the greater societal practices in various parts of the Indian subcontinent.
+A Dalit Christian or Christian Dalit is someone who has converted to Christianity from another religion in the Indian subcontinent and remains categorised as Dalits in Hindu, Christian, Muslim, and Sikh societies in South Asia.
+About 90 to 95% of Pakistani Christians are Dalits from the Chuhra caste, and over 70% of Indian Christians are Scheduled Castes, categorised thus by the greater societal practices in various parts of the Indian subcontinent.

-Despite their conversion to Christianity, this group often continues to face societal discrimination both within and outside their religious community due to the pervasive influence of the caste system.
-Although Christian missionaries during the colonial era aimed to dismantle the caste hierarchy within the Church, the traces of caste-based practices persist in some Christian communities today with practices and rituals distinct from other Christians.
-This article explores the historical journey and current status of Dalit Christians in the Indian Subcontinent, their struggles for equality, and the ongoing demand of Dalit Christians in India for recognition under the Indian Reservation policy.
-Furthermore, it sheds light on the cultural and religious expressions of Dalit Christians, including the emergence of Dalit Christian songs as a medium for social change in the 19th century.
+Despite their conversion to Christianity, this group often continues to face societal discrimination—both within and outside their religious community due to the pervasive influence of the caste system.
+Although Christian missionaries during the colonial era aimed to dismantle the caste hierarchy within the Church, the traces of caste-based practices persist in some Christian communities with practices and rituals distinct from other Christians.